sdcondon/FlUnit/README.md

 - General ongoing:
   - Take some cues from other frameworks - what am I missing regarding debugging, parallelisation, test attachments, instrumentation, filtering etc?
 - Specific, highest-priority first:
-  - *(Jan)* More setting stuff:
+  - *(Done but not yet published):* Implementation of test run configuration:
+    - With the VSTest adapter, test run configuration can be specified with .runsettings
-    - For settings that affect individual tests, make them overridable (with a `UsingConfiguration(c => ..)` builder method)
+    - Test settings that affect individual tests can be overridden via the `UsingConfiguration` builder method.
+    - Test settings:
+      - `Parallelise`: Whether or not test execution should be parallelised.
+Defaults to true.
+Partitioning not yet suppported.
+      - `FailedArrangementOutcomeIsSkipped`: A value determining what the test result should be if one of the "Given" clauses throws.
+      - `ResultNamingStrategy`: Strategy to use to name individual test results.
+  - *(Jan - v0.14)* More setting stuff:
-    - for specification of strategy for duration records (which currently makes a "sensible" decision which may not be appropriate in all situations).
+    - For specification of strategy for duration records (which currently makes a "sensible" decision which may not be appropriate in all situations).
-    - for parallel partitioning - likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
-Also want to allow for by class name and namespace - whether thats treated as a special case or if we hook this into trait system is TBD.
-  - *(Feb)* V1 diligence & release
+  - *(Feb - v1.0)* V1 diligence & release
     - Get some performance benchmarks in place
     - Any required "doing it properly" stuff in the test adapter.
     - Split into separate repos
     - Separate usage docs
     - README in packages
-  - *(May / Jun)* Possible post-v1 additions (after a break to work on other projects):
+  - *(May / Jun - v1.1)* Possible post-v1 additions (after a break to work on other projects):
+    - Control over parallel partitioning - likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
+Also want to allow for by class name and namespace - whether thats treated as a special case or if we hook this into trait system is TBD.
-    - QoL: Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name..
+    - QoL: Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name.
 Perhaps `WithResultLabels`?
 Perhaps somehow support IFormatProviders for test cases (thus making it easy to specify with test settings)?
 Needs careful thought..
-    - Assertions: Simply interpreting exceptions as failure and leaving this to other libraries for the most part, but e.g. equivalents of Assert.Fail and Assert.Inconclusive may be useful?
-    - Basic attachment & output support?
+    - Basic attachment & output support.
+This stuff likely to require injecting some kind of test context object.
+Really want to double-down on the "convention-less"/static nature of FlUnit.
+Plan A right now is to introduce e.g. ITestContext as a pre-requisite if needed.
+That is, `TestThat.GivenTestContext().And()...When((cxt, ) => ...)`.
+This particular approach doesn't allow for test context to be placed inside an anonymous prereq object.
+Which is perhaps a good thing?
+But is a mandate for users, rather than a choice.
+As well/instead could allow or cxt to be specified as a parameter of Given delegates..
+Hmm, maybe..
+  - *(At some point - v1.2 or later)* Other features:
     - Support for async tests?
-- Probably not, at least in the near future:
+- Not going to do, at least in the near future:
   - QoL: Perhaps `ThenOfReturnValue(rv => rv.ShouldBe..)` and `ThenOfGiven1(g => g.Prop.ShouldBe..)` for succinctness?
-Though lambda discards work pretty well (to my eyes at least)..
+No - Lambda discards work pretty well (to my eyes at least), and `OfGiven1`, `OfGiven2` is better dealt with via complex prereq objects
   - QoL: dependent assertions - some assertions only make sense if a prior assertion has succeeded (easy for method-based test frameworks, but not for us..).
 Such assertions should probably give an inconclusive result?
 Assertions that return a value (assert a value is of a particular type, cast and return it) also a possibility - though thats probably inviting unacceptable complexity.
 A basic version of this could be useful though - perhaps an `AndAlso` (echoing C# operator name) - which will make all following assertions inconclusive if any prior assertion failed?
-This is best left to assertion frameworks (e.g. FluentAssertions `Which`)
+No - this is best left to assertion frameworks (e.g. FluentAssertions `Which`)